New York City Public Schools offers free breakfast, lunch and afterschool meals to all NYC public school students during the school year.

 View our calendar format menus for October 2023.

 View menus, submit reviews and even use the "FastPass" to skip the line.
 The app is available for Android and iOS.

 Daily Menu Options

-	Under the National School Lunch and Breakfast programs, milk must be offered to students as part of the meal.
-OFNS provides low fat white milk, non-fat white milk, and non-fat chocolate milk.
-Schools that wish to eliminate chocolate milk as an option should communicate their request to the School Food Service Manager assigned to their school
+Under the National School Lunch and School Breakfast programs, milk must be offered to students as part of the meal.
+OFNS provides low fat milk, non-fat milk, and non-fat chocolate milk.
+Schools that do not wish to serve chocolate milk as an option should communicate their request to the School Food Service Manager assigned to their school, via their school administration.

 Alternative Milk Options

 Children who cannot consume milk due to a dairy allergy or lactose intolerance may receive a milk substitute (soy or lactose-free milk).
 Medical documentation is required for School Breakfast Program and National School Lunch Program.